NVR-2023/NVR-2023-02-Take-home-assignment/README.md

 Once the server is running, press Ctrl + Click on the provided link to open a browser window at the port specified by Vite.

 > [!NOTE]
 > This project uses Tailwind 4 Beta, which no longer includes the traditional config file.
-The local version works correctly with Vite; however, when cloned, the CSS fails to load initially.
-A manual page refresh is required to render it properly.
-Once the CSS is cached, it functions as expected.
+The local version works correctly.
+However, when cloned, the CSS fails to load initially.
+A manual page refresh is required to render it properly, which might be a compatibility issue of the Tailwind 4 beta version with Vite.
+The reason might be that Tailwind 4 drops the traditional config file, for example.
+However, once the CSS is cached, it functions as expected.
 Please note that for assessment purposes, you may need to refresh the page.
-This was a last-minute check, and while I’ve attempted several fixes, I am actively exploring additional solutions to resolve the issue and ensure smooth functionality moving forward.
+This was a last-minute check, and I am actively exploring additional solutions to resolve the issue.

 ## Pages

-The frontend app contains a landing page plus three functional pages:
+The frontend app contains a landing page plus three additional pages:

 ### `/`